CONTENT

 sms-appointment-scheduling-process-cycle

-5. Conduct follow-ups and post appointment care by text.
+5. Send follow-ups care instructions and recovery updates by text.

 • Check-in to see how the patient is doing or what their pain level is at